python-sprints/python-sprints.github.io/pandas/guide/_sources/pandas_setup.rst.txt

 * Fork the `pandas repository <https://github.com/pandas-dev/pandas>`_ on GitHub by click on the top-right `Fork` button

 .. note::
-    **Window Users**: run the next commands in a Git Bash session in the directory where you want to download pandas source code (download `Git for Windows <https://gitforwindows.org/>`_ if needed).
+    **Windows users**: run the next commands in a Git Bash session in the directory where you want to download pandas source code (download `Git for Windows <https://gitforwindows.org/>`_ if needed).

 * In the terminal of your computer, in the directory where you want the copy of pandas source code, run: